 Topher sat at the head of the room with his wife Lisa

-beside him and began talking about tests, doctors, hospital visits,
+beside him and began talking about tests, doctors, and hospital visits,

-and then my mind began spinning.
+and then my mind started spinning.
 I felt sick.

 moment to stop- especially before he told us